 If you could not resolve your dispute at the Fair Work Commission or with other assistance, you may seek the assistance of the Court.

-In some cases, you need to obtain a certificate from the Fair Work Commission before filing an application with the Court: see, e.g. sections 370 and 778 of the Fair Work Act 2009 (unlawful termination applications).
+In the following types of matters, you need to obtain a certificate from the Fair Work Commission before filing an application with the Court:

 Seeking legal advice